 When registering for the conference, you will indicate whether you will participate in-person at the conference hotel or prefer a virtual experience via Zoom, which is only available for critique and pitch meetings.
 If you choose the latter, online links for the agent/editor meetings will be sent with your personalized schedule about two weeks before the conference.

-During the conference, you might be asked by agents and editors to send an entire manuscript or nonfiction proposal for review.
-Following that review, you could be offered a contract based on the materials you’ve submitted: after every conference some AWC members sign with conference guests and realize their dream of publication (see Testimonials page).
+During the conference, you might be asked by agents and editors to send an entire fiction manuscript or nonfiction proposal for review.
+Following that review, you could be offered a contract based on the materials you’ve submitted: after nearly every conference some AWC members sign with conference guests and realize their dream of publication (see Testimonials page).
 You certainly will know more about how your work is perceived by industry professionals, and you’ll gain valuable experience interacting one-on-one with them.